gipsi/gipsi.github.io/README.md

 <!---
 > "There is no problem so bad that you can't make it worse."
 [Chris Hadfield](https://www.youtube.com/watch?v=GplXBlTNO4A)
 --->
-# Welcome to my GitHub Pages
+# Welcome to GitHub Pages

 ## A weblog about learning to code